 | TOTAL | 22,888 | 764 | 25 | 67 | 3,881 | 0 | 28 | 14,964 | 23 | 3,045 | 69 | 3 | 19 |

-When inspecting inbound traffic from the internet with Network Firewall, it is advisable to select managed rule groups based on the above.
+When inspecting inbound traffic from the internet with Network Firewall, it is advisable to use these figures as a basis for selecting managed rule groups.

-We have considered the points to take into account when aggregating and inspecting inbound traffic from the internet using AWS Network Firewall.
+I have considered the points to keep in mind when aggregating and inspecting inbound traffic from the internet using AWS Network Firewall.

-Evaluate what threats you want to address, what gaps exist in your current measures, and whether the implementation and running costs are justified, then make the decision to introduce it.
+Evaluate what threats you want to address, what gaps exist in your current security measures, and whether the implementation and running costs are justified, then decide whether to introduce it.

 I hope this article is helpful to someone.

-This has beennonPi (@non____97) from the Cloud Business Division, Consulting Department!
+This has beennonPi (@non____97) from the Cloud Business Division, Consulting Department at Classmethod!